 SEAOI is pleased to announce the Bridge, Seismic/Wind and Geotech SE Refresher Courses sections are now available on demand to help you prepare for the Fall NCEES Exam!
 Three of our most popular Refresher Course instructors, Tony Shkurti of HNTB, Jon Sfura of Wiss, Janney, Elstner Associates, Inc. and Bob Lukas, Principal at Ground Engineering Consultants, Inc. offer an in-depth review of structural engineering principles and their applications to prepare candidates for the Bridges and Building portions of the SE Exam.
-These content areas were recently re-structured for better alignment with the NCEES SE Exam specifications, and participants will have access to all recorded sessions and handout materials through the next delivery of the NCEES Exam (estimated Fall of 2020).
+These content areas were recently re-structured for better alignment with the NCEES SE Exam specifications, and participants will have access to all recorded sessions and handout materials until we resume our live offering of the Refresher Course, anticipated to be Fall of 2021.

-The Bridge Section contains seven recorded sessions of approximately 1.75 hours each, covering the following topics:
+The Bridge Section contains seven recorded sessions of approximately 1.75 CE hours each, covering the following topics:

 - Load and Load Factor Combinations